Lalo-B/making-a-web-server/README.md

 this is a test?

 this weekend our goal is to finish taking these notes and write it out. from what i understand a web server is super simple to actually code this is more practicing the understanding

+reading a hacking book using c and going to attempt to flash a burner phone